SomeRandomNoobKekeke/Baro-Junk/CSharp/Shared/Libs/Config/Readme.md

 - it adds functions for config serialization, saving and networking
 - config managers that save and network config automatically
 - console command to inspect and edit config
-- Methods for travering config, getting and setting deep values
+- Methods for traversing config, getting and setting deep values
 - Deep reactivity system to track config changes

-Any object inherited from IConfig instantly has all that functionality
+Any object that inmplements IConfig instantly has all that functionality

 #### useless details:
 ```